 - Steam chayote in a steamer until they become soft.

 - Heat a pan with oil, add mustards, when they start spluttering add curry leaves & chopped onion.

 - Saute till onions become translucent.

 - Add steamed chayote, cooked greengram and coconut paste and blend them together.

 - Add salt & water (to reach required consistency) and bring them to a boil.

 - Serve hot with rice.

-If any one in your family has phobia towards white creamy food, you can add a tsp of turmeric powder to change its color.
+Please Note: Some kids may not like to see white creamy food, then you can add a tsp of turmeric powder to change its color.